Stockholm Furniture and Light fair showcase

 Department of Design

-The teaching staff at the school consists of about 30 designers, art historians and artists.
-The department also has a large number of guest lecturers, specializing in fine arts, design, the history of art, sustainable development, ecology, media and technology, sociology, ethnology, philosophy, history, engineering, economics, marketing and other subjects.
+The teaching staff at the department consists of about 30 designers, art historians, and artists.
+The department also has a large number of guest lecturers, specialising in fine arts, design, the history of art, sustainable development, ecology, media and technology, sociology, ethnology, philosophy, history, engineering, economics, marketing, and other subjects.

 Gain insight into + Change work by staff and students